basejump/vuetify/README-Themeless.md

 In Vuetify there is a Contextuable mixin that is basically a way to set the scheme name on the componenet.
 I would propose its renamed to scheme for consitency.
 A theme deals with layout, location, sizing and more laf than just the color pallete.
+Basically whats configured in the _variables.style is the "theme" and how is setup out of the box.